 Note Python must first be installed.
 From the page below it seems there is a lot of preparatory work to be done.

 RX/TX CW operators might try this, QSK.
 Also SSB.
-Simple, if you do not mind
+February 2016 a version without

 Like GNU, above, Python must first be installed.
-My first setup https://sites.google.com/site/g4zfqradio/quisk_for_windows
+[My first setup, now outdated Python 3 must be used. https://sites.google.com/site/g4zfqradio/quisk_for_windows]

 Modes not yet supported by these SDR programs.